 OUR TEAM & PARTNERSHIPS

 Our team consist of industry experts with great competencies within the seafood industry and aquaculture farming.
 Norcod is currently in the process of expanding its team that is led by CEO Rune Eriksen.
 Norcod also have a highly experienced Board of Directors, with relevant competencies in the fields of expertise that is important for constructively developing the company.
-The Board consists of Boe Spurré, Marit Solberg, Christian Riber and Eldar Eilertsen.
+The Board consists of Rune Eriksen, Boe Spurré, Marit Solberg and Christian Riber.

 We have also built partnerships with multiple leading companies to secure our production, value chain and success.
 We see a great enthusiasm among our internal and external partners.